 But let’s get back to the Focus Verses.

 Finally, the part about being “put to death.”
+Being “put to death” can simply signify the end of a relationship.
+When trying to find an example, I remembered one of my favorite movie musicals, Fiddler on the Roof.
 Do you remember Tevye’s reaction to Chava, his third daughter in Fiddler on the Roof when her mother told him she had married a Russian non-Jew?
 Tevye’s line is: “We have other children still alive at home.
 Forget about her!
 She is dead to us.”
 Was there even a single moment when he wanted to kill her?
 No!
-Because it was against his tradition for his daughter to marry outside his faith, he intensely mourned the loss of his relationship with her.
+It was against his tradition for his daughter to marry outside his faith, so he intensely mourned the loss of his relationship with her.

 Could he have changed his mind and restored that loving relationship?
 It would have taken a lot of soul-searching, but, you bet!
 He could have brought his daughter “back to life,” just as God longs to restore the relationship God has with each of us when we wander away!
+And there is some indication in the Fiddler on the Roof that Tevye did just that before the end of the story.
+If he had had her executed, that would not have been possible.
 The Leviticus 20:13 “be put to death” is in the same sense.